Pardosa agrestis

 Pardosa agrestis is a non-web-building spider in the family Lycosidae, commonly known as wolf spiders.

 Pardosa agrestis have brown bodies with longitudinal bands.
 Females are slightly larger ranging from 6–9 mm, while males range from 4.5 to 7 mm.
 They are hard to distinguish from their related taxonomic species.
 P. agrestis is the most abundant spider in central European agricultural habitats, preferring to inhabit open spaces.
 Its lifespan is around 1–2 years and its diet consists mainly of other arthropods, exhibiting non-sexually cannibalistic behavior at times.
 It has a long copulation duration that averages around two hours.
 The two mating seasons are June and August, producing 40-60 spiderlings per cocoon.
 Pardosa agrestis do not spin webs and are not venomous.
-They will chase after their pray and deliver bites using their chelicerae.
+They will chase after their prey and deliver bites using their chelicerae.

 Description

 Pardosa agrestis has a dark brown body with longitudinal bands.
 It is hard to distinguish from its related species.
 Pardosa agrestis is characterized by the arrangement of its eyes.
 Its eight eyes are arranged so that there are four eyes in the front row and two eyes in each back row.
 There are minimal differences in size between sexes, females being slightly larger.
 Females range from 6–9 mm, while males range from 4.5 to 7 mm.
 The average female body size is representative of the abundance of resources in its habitat and also is positively correlated with fecundity.